-It is important that you evaluate your technique/tool for assessing the risks associated with SmartGrid deployment (hint: some systems have already been deployed so you can identify case studies from these to determine if your technique can model known risks).
-Other means of evaluation would be to ask a number of different users to try it out, exploiting an appropriate evaluation methodology.
+It is important that you evaluate your technique/tool for assessing the risks associated with ML in safety-related systems.
+One means of doing this would be to ask a number of different users to try out your risk assessment technique on a case study, exploiting an appropriate evaluation methodology.
 For example, you could ask one group to use your technique and another to use an alternate approach developed by someone else in the course.
 If you do this you MUST consider the relevant plagiarism guidance on the School Learning and Teaching Committee web site and state the name of the person you worked with on your submission.
 You must develop your reports independent of each other.

-You also need to consider the level of existing expertise that the people you test will have in the development of SmartGrid technologies.
+You also need to consider the level of existing expertise that the people you test will have in the risk assessment of ML.
+Please consult with me before conducting your evaluation so that I can provide advice in answering some of these questions.
+You should also consult the course handbook and associated web pages that cover the ethical guidelines for user testing.